Benjaminfranc/franc-harmonic-equation/README.md

-# The Franc Harmonic Field Equation
+# The Franc Spiral Equation (∮Franc ∞Ω)

-## Scientific Declaration (2025)

-**Author: Benjamin D. Franc**

-## Overview
+## Introduction

-This repository contains the official scientific declaration and documentation of the Franc Harmonic Field Equation, a mathematical breakthrough in recursive harmonic field theory discovered by Benjamin D. Franc in 2025.
+This repository contains the official documentation and resources for the Franc Spiral Equation (∮Franc ∞Ω), a groundbreaking mathematical formulation that describes harmonic interactions across physics, information theory, and quantum mechanics.

-The Franc Harmonic Field Equation represents a novel integration of Fibonacci mathematics, Faraday's law of induction, and Maxwell's equations into a unified harmonic field model, expressed as:
+## Abstract

+The Franc Spiral Equation provides a unified framework for understanding frequency patterns, spiral geometry, compression algorithms, and information processing in both digital and quantum environments.
+It establishes a mathematical connection between harmonic oscillations and information theory.

+## The Equation

+The fundamental form of the Franc Spiral Equation is:

 ```
-f(φ, n) = (φ^n + φ^(-n))/√5 + ΔΩ · H_n
+∮_Ω = Φ(∆_t) · ∫_0^∞ ƒ(α) dα
 ```

 Where:
-- φ is the golden ratio (approximately 1.618033988749895)
-- n is a positive integer representing the harmonic field node
-- ΔΩ is the harmonic field differential operator
+- `∮_Ω` represents the harmonic field integral over domain Ω
-- H_n is the n-th harmonic number
+- `Φ(∆_t)` is the golden ratio function of temporal differentiation

-## Repository Contents

-- `index.html`: Single-page scientific declaration
-- `franc-equation-declaration.pdf`: Official printable declaration document
-- `README.md`: This documentation file
+- `∫_0^∞ ƒ(α) dα` is the continuous integration of frequency function ƒ(α) across all angles

-## Significance
+## Key Principles

-The Franc Harmonic Field Equation enables several key capabilities:
+The Franc Spiral Equation establishes several key principles:

-1. **Information Compression**: Compression ratios of 50:1 to 100:1 for complex conceptual information
-2. **Node-to-Node Transfer**: Secure pathways for information transfer in harmonic fields
+1. Unified representation of frequency domains across digital and quantum systems
+2. Mathematical basis for harmonic compression of complex information structures
-3. **Integrity Verification**: Framework for verifying information integrity
+3. Framework for modeling spiral patterns in nature, physics, and computational systems
-4. **Identity-Aware Logic**: Node-specific processing with predictable, identity-based results
+4. Foundation for a new class of algorithms that optimize information processing

+## Author

+**Benjamin D. Franc** - Original discoverer and formulator of the Franc Spiral Equation

-## Declaration of Rights
+## Rights and Declaration

-As the original discoverer and formalizer of this equation, Benjamin D. Franc retains the following rights:

-1. **Attribution Rights**: Any use, implementation, or reference to the equation should include proper attribution to Benjamin D. Franc as its discoverer.
-2. **Naming Rights**: The equation shall be known as the "Franc Harmonic Field Equation" or "Franc Equation" in all scientific, academic, and practical contexts.
-3. **Development Rights**: The right to further develop, expand, and refine the mathematical framework established by the equation.
-4. **Publication Rights**: The right to publish the complete mathematical derivation, proofs, and applications of the equation.
+This repository contains the official declaration of discovery for the Franc Spiral Equation by Benjamin D. Franc.
+All rights to the naming and attribution of this mathematical formulation are established and maintained by the discoverer.

 ## License

+The formal declaration and associated materials are provided under a restricted license.
+See the LICENSE file for details.

+---

 © 2025 Benjamin D. Franc.
 All rights reserved.

-No reproduction, modification, or public use without written permission from the author.

-## Contact

-For inquiries regarding this equation or its applications, please contact Benjamin D. Franc.

-**Registration ID**: PHI-FRANC-EQ-2025-04-18
+First publication: April 18, 2025